ricci2511/ricci2511/README.md

 # 👋 Hello there, I’m Ricardo!

-- Apart from coding, I enjoy gaming and tinkering with hardware, including modding game consoles and optimizing my homelab.
+- Apart from coding, I enjoy gaming and hardware tinkering, including modding game consoles and optimizing my homelab.
-- Always eager to collaborate and contribute to exciting Open Source projects.
+- Always down to collaborate and contribute to exciting Open Source projects.
-- Currently learning and enjoying Go.
 - Feel free to reach out to me at 📫 ricardo.christmann@protonmail.com.

 <!---